godaddy/gasket/packages/gasket-plugin-nextjs/generator/markdown/page-router.md

 ### Page Router

-This Gasket app uses Next.js 14 with the Page Router, which relies on the traditional file-based routing within the pages directory.
+This Gasket app uses Next.js 14 with [Page Router] which relies on the traditional file-based routing within the pages directory.
 The integration with Next.js 14 leverages features like server-side rendering and static optimization, providing a streamlined development process and ensuring the app remains efficient and scalable.

 {{#if nextDevProxy}}
 ### Development Proxy